First the Facts

 - There is no cure for anogenital warts

-- There are several treatments available that can help with the symptoms:
+- There are several treatments available that can help with the symptoms and reduce their duration:

 - Creams such as podophyllotoxin or imiquimod